 This Sunday (26th March), Germany goes to the polls to elect its national parliament – the Bundestag.
 With Angela Merkel stepping down as Chancellor after 16 years, this election will cause only the fifth change in Germany’s head of government in the last 50 years.
-Ahead of this vote, we thought we’d take a look at the electoral and party systems of Europe’s largest democracy.
+Ahead of this vote, I thought we’d take a look at the electoral and party systems of Europe’s largest democracy.

 The voting system

 The Bundestag is elected using a Mixed-Member Proportional system, known in Germany as ‘Personalised Proportional Representation’.
 It currently has a base of 598 members, with 299 elected in single-member constituencies by First Past the Post and a minimum of 299 elected using Party List PR in each state.
 To be eligible to win list seats, a party must win more than 5% of the vote nationally or win three single-member constituencies.
 299 is only the minimum number of list seats as there are almost always more than this due to both ‘overhang’ and ‘levelling’ seats.